-- There is also a 5th group, that you should be aware of.
+There is also a 5th group, that you should be aware of.
 I call them the Gremlins.
 Simply put, they are the wost kind of customers or users.
-You should avoid them by all means necessary.
-If you're not familiar with the Gremlins movies, here's a reminder of what a bad Gremlin looks like (The picture says it all):
+You should avoid them at all costs.
+If you’re not familiar with the Gremlins movies, here’s a reminder of what a bad Gremlin looks like (The picture says it all):

 - Relying on your best-inspired intuition and/or on your most-accurate observation.

 - Using market reports, statistics, qualitative and quantitative studies.